Tamar Burton

 COURT OF APPEAL

-• The Royal Embassy of Saudi Arabia (Cultural Bureau) v Costantine.
-Tamar appeared unled in a case concerning the application of state immunity in the employment context.
+The Royal Embassy of Saudi Arabia (Cultural Bureau) v Costantine [2024] EWCA Civ 332: Tamar appeared unled concerning the application of state immunity in circumstances where a state fails to attend its own appeal.

 EMPLOYMENT APPEAL TRIBUNAL

-• Addison Lee v Gascoigne [2018] ICR 1826: EAT dismissed the Respondent's appeal in gig economy case.
+Addison Lee v Gascoigne [2018] ICR 1826: the EAT dismissed the Respondent's appeal in gig economy case.
 Led by Peter Oldham KC.